iamvane/code_exam/README.md

 of the lines include a double-quoted string.

 ## Solution
+Here is what I did

+### Step 1
-Step 1 Create data files
+Create data files and save them as data1.js and data2.js
-Looked up some text